-Upon successful completion of the academy, employees move to the Communications floor and are assigned a trainer to begin phone training.
-This process takes approx. 4-8 weeks.
-After the successful completion of phone training, the employee will continue on to a specific radio discipline.
+Upon successful completion of the academy, employees move to the Communications floor and are assigned a trainer to begin training in the following areas:

 Williamson County Emergency Communications has high standards for our employees.
-Employees can expect verbal and written exams, practical scenario based training and testing on a regular basis, during both training and continued employment.
-Failure to meet performance expectations will result in additional training and retesting.
-Continued failure to meet performance expectations can result in termination.
+Employees can expect verbal and written exams, practical scenario-based training, and testing on a regular basis both during training and through continued employment.